wagtail/wagtail-live/docs/getting_started/setup_slack.md

 In the development phase, you will need a development proxy that creates a public URL and tunnels requests to your local server when you run `python3 manage.py runserver` in order to receive events from Slack.

-If you are comfortable with ngrok, start ngrok on port 8000 otherwise you can see how to [Set up a local web server with ngrok](setup_ngrok.md).
+If you are comfortable with ngrok, start ngrok on port 8000.
+Otherwise you can see how to [Set up a local web server with ngrok](setup_ngrok.md).

 ### Configure `SlackEventsAPIReceiver`